Some of what you can do is model year dependent.

-First method, and probably the simplest is to go to Radio Shack and look around the various adapters for the Cigarette Lighter Plug with Banana Jack adapter (Cat # 270-1521).
+And probably the simplest is to go to Radio Shack and find the adapters for the Cigarette Lighter Plug with Banana Jack adapter (Cat # 270-1521).

 This sells for about $8.
 It plugs into the accessory jack and the other end has two terminals, one red and one black.
 Get yourself some color coded cable as well and then connect to a good battery being very careful to observe the proper polarity.
-You'll probably have to hold the adapter in the accessory jack as the Porsche is slightly larger than American/Japanese cars.
+You'll probably have to hold the adapter in the accessory jack as the Porsche lighter socket is slightly larger than for American/Japanese cars in some model years.
 You should be able to then open the front hood.
 You can also get two of the adapters, run wire between them observing polarity, and then connect between two cars.
 CAUTION: don’t attempt to start the “dead” vehicle in this manner.
 Because of high starting currents damage is highly likely to occur.
 Use this only to get the front hood open, and then jump the car in the normal manner should you chose to do so.

 · Open the left door.